eliotsykes/real-world-rails/README.md

 Learn from Rails apps written by experienced developers.

+This project helps with my efforts coaching Rails developers and researching the articles I publish for them.
+Find out more at https://eliotsykes.com

 You&rsquo;ll find the source code for the Real World Rails apps in the [`apps/`](apps/) subdirectory.

+The [inspectors](lib/real_world_rails/inspectors) are responsible for the analysis of the Rails apps.

+If you've got an idea for something that'd be interesting or fun to find out about these Real World Rails apps, [contribute your idea on the issue tracker](https://github.com/eliotsykes/real-world-rails/issues) or write your own inspector, contributions welcome! &mdash; [_Eliot Sykes_](https://eliotsykes.com)

 ## How to install on your computer